This Instant Pot Chocolate cake the easiest cake I have ever made!

-Now, to make sure we’re no all going to succumb to our cravings and go live in a house made of cake, I decided that we’re only going to eat sweets we cook in the house.
+To make sure we’re no all going to succumb to our cravings and go live in a house made of cake, I decided that we’re only going to eat sweets we cook in the house.
 This rule allows me to limit the sweets in our diet, but it’s also a bit of a nuisance given that the kids keep asking for this Instant Pot cake again and again.

 Don’t be disappointed if you can’t find the Bake function on your Instant Pot – some models don’t have it.
-As you can see from my instructions, I use the Manual mode for baking, and the result is a soft cake that basically melts in your mouth.
+As you can see from my instructions, I use the pressure cook mode to make this cake, and the result is a soft cake that basically melts in your mouth.

-The steam from the pressure cooking setting helps speed up the process, but it also keeps the cake from drying (which can happen in the oven).
+The steam from the pressure cooker setting helps keeps the cake from drying out (which can happen in the oven).
 So, steam is the main secret behind the softness and luxuriousness of this cake!

-If you haven’t used the Instant Pot for baking before, make sure to check these tips out (in fact, I think that the more experienced IP bakers should also give these rules a peak):
+If you haven’t used the Instant Pot for baking before, check out these tips:

-- Don’t forget the liquid – the rule remains the same – your pot needs liquid to build up pressure.
+- Don’t forget the liquid – for ALL instant pot recipes, including baking, your pot needs enough liquid to build up pressure.
 Otherwise, you’ll either get an error message or you’ll wait forever to see the pot build pressure.